yannik995/docker-dashd/README.md

 One liner for Ubuntu 14.04 LTS machines with JSON-RPC enabled on localhost and adds upstart init script:

-    curl https://raw.githubusercontent.com/dashpay/docker-dashd/master/bootstrap-host.sh | sh -s trusty
+    curl https://raw.githubusercontent.com/yannik995/docker-pivxd/master/bootstrap-host.sh | sh -s trusty

 Quick Start
 -----------

-1. Create a `dashd-data` volume to persist the dashd blockchain data, should exit immediately.
-The `dashd-data` container will store the blockchain when the node container is recreated (software upgrade, reboot, etc):
+1. Create a `pivxd-data` volume to persist the pivxd blockchain data, should exit immediately.
+The `pivx-data` container will store the blockchain when the node container is recreated (software upgrade, reboot, etc):

-        docker volume create --name=dashd-data
+        docker volume create --name=pivx-data
-        docker run -v dashd-data:/dash --name=dashd-node -d \
+        docker run -v pivx-data:/pivx --name=pivxd-node -d \
-            -p 9999:9999 \
+            -p 51472:51472 \
-            -p 127.0.0.1:9998:9998 \
+            -p 127.0.0.1:51473:51473 \
-            dashpay/dashd
+            yannik95/pivxd

-2. Verify that the container is running and dashd node is downloading the blockchain
+2. Verify that the container is running and pivxd node is downloading the blockchain

         $ docker ps
         CONTAINER ID        IMAGE                         COMMAND             CREATED             STATUS              PORTS                                              NAMES